The Impossible Ending, Explained

 An Unusual Take on The Survival Instinct

-The instinct that humans have, as a species, to strive against all odds and reign supreme is a motif that has been used in a multitude of films in this genre.
+The instinct that humans have, as a species, to strive against all odds and reign supreme is a motif that has been used in many films in this genre.
 ‘The Impossible,’ being a story of survival, is no different in this respect.
-After all, there are a few people who, over the course of the film, don’t really want to help the family as they have their own predilections that take priority.
+After all, there are a few people who, throughout the film, don’t really want to help the family as they have their own predilections that take priority.

 Nonetheless, what the film does so well is that it presents somber and paradoxical notions of the value of life, especially in the wake of a disaster that has killed so many.
 What exactly does this imply?
 Well, we know that the movie is about surviving a natural disaster.
 We go into it with the expectation that things will be bleak, to say the least.
 Friendship and collaboration, while essential, are not what disaster movies generally focus on.